Vagabond/vagabond.github.io/_posts/2015-12-14-encryption-you-cant-put-the-genine-back-into-the-bottle.md

 ---
 layout: post
-title: "Encryption: you can't put the genine back into the bottle"
+title: "Encryption: you can't put the Genie back into the bottle"
 description: ""
 category: rants
 tags: [security]